-During the three months ended March 31, 2021, these pre-tax net charges were primarily attributable to our Generic Pharmaceuticals segment, which incurred \$14.9 million of these pre-tax net charges.
+These pre-tax net amounts were primarily attributable to our Generic Pharmaceuticals segment, which incurred \$31.0 million and \$53.5 million of pre-tax net charges during the three and nine months ended September 30, 2021, respectively, and \$57.8 million and \$66.2 million of pre-tax net charges during the three and nine months ended September 30, 2020, respectively.
 The remaining amounts related to our other segments and certain corporate unallocated costs.

-As of March 31, 2021, cumulative amounts incurred to date include accelerated depreciation charges of approximately \$29.4 million, asset impairment charges related to identifiable intangible assets and certain operating lease assets of approximately \$7.4 million, charges to increase excess inventory reserves of approximately \$8.1 million, employee separation, continuity and other benefit-related costs of approximately \$66.6 million and certain other restructuring costs of approximately \$1.5 million.
-Of these amounts, approximately \$93.8 million were attributable to the Generic Pharmaceuticals segment, with the remaining amounts relating to our other segments and certain corporate unallocated costs.
+As of September 30, 2021, cumulative amounts incurred to date include charges related to accelerated depreciation of approximately \$44.8 million, asset impairments related to identifiable intangible assets, certain operating lease assets and the disposal group that is further discussed in Note 3.
+Discontinued Operations and Held for Sale of approximately \$49.5 million, excess inventory reserves of approximately \$9.6 million, employee separation, continuity and other benefit-related costs of approximately \$53.9 million and certain other restructuring costs of approximately \$132.4 million were attributable to the Generic Pharmaceuticals segment, with the remaining amounts relating to our other segments and certain corporate unallocated costs.

-During the three months ended March 31, 2021, the pre-tax net charges related to the 2020 Restructuring Initiative were included in our Condensed Consolidated Statements of Operations as follows (in thousands):
+The following pre-tax net amounts related to the 2020 Restructuring Initiative are included in the Company's Condensed Consolidated Statements of Operations during the three and nine months ended September 30, 2021 and 2020 (in thousands):